CatoRaymond-FS/CivVerse/Vere - Character Profile.md

 💬 Known Interactions

-[[e him a cryptic message about “falling in his sleep” shortly after he was expelled
+[[Jace - Character Profile|Jace]]: Gave him a cryptic message about “falling in his sleep” shortly after he was expelled

-Shared a strange moment in [[Lumenscape]] involving a vision of “a girl drawing flowers in the dark” (see: , though Luna does not understand the reference
+[[]]:Shared a strange moment in [[Lumenscape]] involving a vision of “a girl drawing flowers in the dark” (see: , though Luna does not understand the reference

 Avoids high-profile Caelan scholars, but seems to know how to access restricted zones — particularly in [[Vault Primaris]]